I can hardly believe it myself, but as of this year, I’ve been living in Bend, Oregon, for over four years!

 We have a great chicken coop that came with storm panels to keep the wind and rain out, and the heated water bowl we used all season long worked very well.
 We had no heating in the coop and found no need for it, despite lows in the teens.

 I started using wood pellets as the bedding in their coop, and so far it’s been much quicker to clean than our previous choice of sand.

 In winter, it doesn’t turn solid with frozen poop, and in spring, it’s easy to rake out to dump in the compost pile.
 We stock up on wood pellets in summer when prices are low (and inventory is high).

-Today, we have five chickens who free-range around our new property and thrive with no supplemental heating or light.
+Today, we have four chickens who free-range around our property and thrive with no supplemental heating or light.